Title IX Process Flowchart

 - Medical assistance, including information about preserving evidence.

-- Safety planning and notifying law enforcement if that is desired by the reporting student.
+- Safety planning and notifying law enforcement.